 For this list, the best performing arts schools in New York were selected based on the caliber of their faculty, the accomplishments and contributions of alumni, and the breadth and quality of professional opportunities for students.
 All schools are selective and many, if not all, require auditions or interviews as part of the application process.
 Promising artists in music, dance, and drama will find that New York state abounds in opportunities that will help to jumpstart their careers.

-Here is a list of the best performing arts schools that the Empire State has to offer.
+Here 10 of the best performing arts schools that the Empire State has to offer.